JerHowden/OOP-Java-Project/README.md

 ## Setting Up
-1. Navigate to a new, empty folder in the terminal
+1. Navigate to a new, empty folder in the terminal with `cd`

    Type `git init`